SYBIL

 So what does determine price?

 Keynes told us.
 Price is a recursive function of expectations.
-I do not buy an asset because I think it is fundamentally valuable.
-I buy it because I think others will think it is valuable.
-And they buy it because they think I will think they will think it is valuable.
+A buyer does not acquire an asset because it is fundamentally valuable.
+The buyer acquires it because others will think it is valuable.
+They buy it because they think the first buyer will think they will think it is valuable.
 And so on, to the nth degree.

 This is mimetic pricing.
 The price of an asset is the fixed point of an infinite recursion: